FailAcademy/learning/wdp-vancouver/_projects/project-07.md

 ---
 layout: project
-title: Project 3 - Instagrid
+title: Project 7 - Client Project
-due: Monday, October 19th (beginning of class)
+due: Friday, December 11th (beginning of class)
 ---

 Some information about the project goes here...